Make your Outlook email accessible to people with disabilities

 Tip: If the title on the hyperlink's destination page gives an accurate summary of what’s on the page, use it for the hyperlink text.
 For example, this hyperlink text matches the title on the destination page: Create more with Microsoft templates.

-1. In the email you are composing, select the piece of text where you want to insert the hyperlink.
+1. In the email you are composing in Outlook for iOS, select the piece of text where you want to insert the hyperlink.

 2. If necessary, double-tap the selected text to open the context menu.